tadmccorkle/markdown.nvim/README.md

   - Configurable keybindings and emphasis indicators
 - Table of contents
   - Supports ATX and setext headings
-  - Omit headings with an HTML tag
+  - Omit entire sections and individual headings with an HTML tag
 - Lists
   - Insert new items
   - Auto-number ordered lists